asankov/secure-messenger/README.md

 time=2023-11-18T18:28:09.648+02:00 level=INFO msg="Secret key stored" location=keychain
 ```

-This means that the key-exchange was successful and now Bob has the secret key stored in its keychain.
+This means that the key exchange was successful, and now Bob has the secret key stored in its keychain.

-These command use the [Diffie-Helmman algorithm](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) for secure exchanging secret data over an untrusted network.
+This command use the [Diffie-Helmman algorithm](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) for secure exchanging secret data over an untrusted network.

-After this is completed, both Alice and Bob have the secret key and can start exchange messages.
+After this is completed, both Alice and Bob have the secret key and can start exchanging messages.

 ## Design decision